dthyresson/redwoodblog-rbac/README.md

 ## Reseed Data via Repeater.dev

-Note that the demo app schedules a re-seed of the data dail via [Repeater.dev](https://www.repeater.dev) and a [Netlify Build Hook](https://docs.netlify.com/configure-builds/build-hooks).
+Note that the demo app schedules a re-seed of the data daily via [Repeater.dev](https://www.repeater.dev) and a [Netlify Build Hook](https://docs.netlify.com/configure-builds/build-hooks).

 Any user-added posts will be removed.